homotopy-io/homotopy-rs/TUTORIAL.md

 Now, although we could prove the theorem by inserting this $\beta'$ at all the right places in the proof, keeping track of this data is somewhat non-trivial.
 For good ergonomics, it is much more convenient to save this definition of $\beta'$ as its own element of the signature.

 Since we want something that will eventually replace $\beta$, it should at least have the same boundary as $\beta$.
-So let's select $\beta$ from the signature, to mark it as the current generator.
+So let's select $\beta$ from the signature, to mark it as the current workspace diagram.

 We now paste the inverse of $\alpha$ into the blue area by just clicking on bottom of the diagram.
 The tool alerts us that both $\alpha^{-1}$ and $\beta^{-1}$ may be pasted there, but $\beta^{-1}$ gives visibly the wrong result.